wangziqi2013/wangziqi2013.github.io/_posts/2022-08-07-fvc-in-data-caches.markdown

 current form.
 If the modification causes a compressed word to become incompressable, then a new word is allocated from the data array slot, and the new word is written to that location.
 The tag is also updated accordingly to reflect the change.
+If a compressed word is modified with another compressible value, then only the "mask" field is updated.
+If an uncompressed word is modified with another incompressible value, then nothing happens, and the modification is applied to the data array.
+The paper also specifically points out that the cache controller will not attempt to compress the new value, when an uncompressed word is modified with a value in the dictionary, in order to simplify hardware design.